 Bay Area singer-songwriter Caitlin Glennon brings indie rock authenticity with pop-punk, rock & roll, lyrics-driven ballads, plus a few all-out jams for good measure.
 She’s played shows at clubs in San Francisco and the Bay Area, sharing bills with the region’s rising stars like Matt Jaffe and Sour Widows, and has also played stages on the east coast.

-Her new EP, Death of a Human Touch, was released on November 30th.
-With elements of rock, piano pop, and powerful, moody vocals, it’s a take on what we’ve lost over the past few years.
+Her latest EP, Death of a Human Touch, has elements of rock, piano pop, and powerful, moody vocals, it’s a take on what we’ve lost over the past few years.